 With the first-generation Optima, Kia reached beyond its usual crossover and hatchback offerings to take on the mainstream mid-size sedan market.
-From 2000-2005, Kia was still in its infancy in the U.S., and as a result, the Optima was substantially the same as the Hyundai Sonata save for some cosmetic differences.
-It was offered with a four-cylinder engine, and a small grille that differentiated it from the Sonata.
+From 2000 to 2005, Kia was still in its infancy in the U.S., and as a result, the Optima was substantially the same as the Hyundai Sonata, save for some cosmetic differences.
+It was offered with a 4-cylinder engine, and wore a small grille that differentiated it from the Sonata.

-For the second generation, the 2005-2010 Kia Optima was styled more distinctly from the cousin Hyundai.
-In 2008 updated look influenced by new design director Peter Schreyer, and updates to equipment including Bluetooth and satellite radio.
-It remained a compact to mid-size sedan, but in the second generation it added a V-6 option.
+For the second generation, the 2005-2010 Kia Optima had styling that more distinctly separated it from its Hyundai cousin.
+In 2008 it received a revised look influenced by new design director Peter Schreyer, as well as updates to equipment including Bluetooth and satellite radio.
+It remained a compact to mid-size sedan, but in the second generation it added an optional V-6.

-These models came with either a 175-horsepower, 2.4-liter four-cylinder engine or a 194-hp, 2.7-liter V-6.
-The four-cylinder gets better fuel economy, while the V-6 doesn't offer much more power, so we did recommend sticking with the base engine.
+These models came with either a 175-horsepower, 2.4-liter inline-4 or a 194-hp, 2.7-liter V-6.
+The 4-cylinder returned better fuel economy, while the V-6 didn't offer much more power, so we did recommended the base engine.
 While this Optima wasn't a style leader, it did have a spacious interior and an airy feel, with good outward visibility.
-Safety ratings were quite good; front side airbags are standard, along with side-curtain airbags that cover both rows, and front-seat occupants get active headrests.
+Safety ratings were good; front side airbags came standard, along with side-curtain airbags covering both rows, and active headrests for front-seat occupants.

-The Optima's standard and optional features lists are stronger than for those of most other mid-size sedans in this price range.
-Bluetooth and a USB port are included even in base models, mid-level EX trims get dual-zone climate control and a smart-key system, and top options include Infinity audio, full leather upholstery, and heated rear seats.
-A navigation system is available, as is UVO, an enhanced system for smartphone connectivity.
+The Optima's standard and optional features lists were stronger than for those of most other mid-size sedans in this price range.
+Bluetooth and a USB port were included even on base models, the mid-level EX trim offered dual-zone climate control and a smart-key system, and top options included Infinity audio, leather upholstery, and heated rear seats.
+A navigation system was available, as was UVO, an enhanced system for smartphone connectivity.

-The 2011-2013 Optima Hybrid is one of a group of cars that have been found to have overstated fuel-economy numbers.
-Kia initially submitted figures of 35/40 mpg and 37 mpg combined to the EPA, which allows automakers to self-certify fuel economy.
-On a confirmation check of several vehicles, the EPA found the Optima Hybrid's actual tested fuel economy to be 34/39 mpg or 36 mpg combined.
+The 2011-2013 Optima Hybrid was one of a group of cars that have been found to have overstated fuel-economy numbers.
+Kia initially submitted figures of 35 mpg city, 40 highway, 37 combined to the EPA, which allows automakers to self-certify fuel economy.
+On a confirmation check of several vehicles, the EPA found the Optima Hybrid's actual tested fuel economy to be 34/39/36 mpg.
 Owners can register with Kia to receive reimbursement for the gas consumed above and beyond expected levels; more details are found at KiaMPGInfo.com.